jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/seventh-month/FinanceCommitteeMinutes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 `Lisa`_ is still aware that we have not yet paid our assessments to Colorado Regional.
-She has been emailing different people on and off since February, but has never been able to get a treasurer’s address to send the check to.
+She has been emailing different people on and off since February, but has never been able to get a treasurer's address to send the check to.
 We have never been billed.
 She plans to pay when Colorado Regional comes to our Meeting in a few weeks.

 Roofing Cost